ssbostan/reserved-capacity-manager/README.md

   2. The **cluster-proportional-autoscaler** ensures the number of reserved Pods scales dynamically based on the cluster's size and configuration.

   3. When a user deploys a normal application:
-       - Reserved Pods are evicted to free up capacity.
-       - If the cluster lacks sufficient resources for the evicted Pods, the **cluster-autoscaler** scales up the cluster by adding new nodes.
+      1. If the cluster has sufficient resources to run the user's application, the application will be deployed straight away into some node without further actions.
+      2. If the cluster lacks sufficient resources:
+        - **If the reserved capacity can provide what the application needs:**
+          1. The reserved capacity Pods will be evicted from the nodes to free up the capacity.
+          2. The user's application will be deployed straight away.
+          3. As the reserved capacity Pods are evicted and have the lowest priority in the cluster, they cannot be deployed to any nodes and will remain stuck in the **Pending** state.
+          3. The **cluster-autoscaler** then finds that the reserved capacity Pods cannot be deployed into any nodes and brings up some new nodes to deploy them.
+          4. Now, we have some new nodes and reserved capacity before our hands for new user applications.
+With this approach, we always have some reserved space to provide.

-  4. By having reserved capacity readily available, the perceived cluster-autoscaler scaling time is minimized for end-users.
+          5. By having reserved capacity readily available, the perceived **cluster-autoscaler** scaling time is minimized for end-users.
+        - **If the reserved capacity is not enough to fulfil the application needs:**
+          1. The reserved Pods remain on the nodes, and no eviction happens.
+          2. The user's application may become Pending or some other normal applications may be evicted (if they have lower-priority or use more resources than their requests).
+In either way some normal application will be stuck in the Pending state.
+          3. The cluster-autoscaler finds them and brings up some new nodes to deploy them.
+          4. Reserved capacity doesn't help in this scenario, and the user must wait for cluster scaling.
+          5. To make the reserved capacity effective, try to reserve more resources.

 ## Facts used to develop this application: